Mach1Studios/slate/source/includes/_mach1decode.md

 ```
 <aside class="notice">openFrameworks: when importing ofxMach1 add the following to your post-build script</aside>

-## Set Angular Type
+## Set Platform Type
 > Set the Angular Type for the target device via the enum
-Use the `setAngularSettings` function to set the device's angle order and convention if applicable:
+Use the `setPlatformType` function to set the device's angle order and convention if applicable:

 ### Preset Types(enum):
  - m1Default